TheSolyboy/hide-screen/README.md

-# hide-screen
+# 🕶️ Hide-Screen

-Press a hotkey and the screen turns black.
-This can be useful to quickly hide your screen.
-This uses autohotkey https://www.autohotkey.com
+Press a hotkey to instantly:

+- Turn all screens black
+- Block mouse input
+- Disable certain keyboard keys

+Perfect for quickly hiding your screen.
+Built using [AutoHotkey](https://www.autohotkey.com).

+---

-## Setup
+## 🚀 Setup

-### Download AutoHotkey
+### 1. Download AutoHotkey

-To get started, you'll need to download and install AutoHotkey from https://www.autohotkey.com
+Go to [https://www.autohotkey.com](https://www.autohotkey.com) and install AutoHotkey.

-When installed you can run the hide.ahk
+### 2. Run the Script
+After installation, double-click `hide.ahk` to launch the script.

+That's it, the hotkey is now active.